Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only name field.
+- Select only

-WHERE UPPER(countrycode) = 'JPN';
+SELECT name FROM city WHERE UPPER(countrycode) = 'JPN';

 Weather Observation Station 1